kaisermann/visc/README.md

 Visc.getNumberOfInstances();

 // Check if an element is visible on the viewport (boolean)
-// Accepts a node or a jQuery / Zepto Object (gets the first element of the list)
+// minValue: how much of the element must be visible to return true (0 to 1) Visc.isVisible(elementOrList, minValue)

-// minValue: how much of the element must be visible to return true (0 to 1) Visc.isVisible(element, minValue)
+// Check if an element is positioned on the screen (independent of its width and height) Visc.isOnScreen(elementOrList)
 ````

 ## Compatibility